Tips for the Best Vilnius City Break Trip 2024/25

 Where to stay

-To get the most out of your visit to Vilnius Old Town, it makes sense to stay in the Old Town.
+To get the most out of your Vilnius city break, stay in the Old Town.
 While Vilnius is not a huge city, being close to the centre allows you to see it close up and at all times of the day.
 Vilnius has a lot of happening bars and clubs, so by being close to the action, you get to immerse yourself in it.
-That’s not to say that you can’t stay outside the Old Town, you just have to factor in how long it will take you to get there either on foot or by transportation.
+You can easily stay outside the Old Town as it’s fairly easy and quick to get around.

 Silvija House